OldSkoolMark/b2-sdk-java/README.md

 * provide easy support for resuming iterables.

-* maybe make B2Json's method for finding JsonTypeHandlers more flexible.  (probably mostly needed for compatibility with earlier Java 6 and/or 7 which don't have java.time classes and we're not supporting those initially.)
+* maybe make B2Json's method for finding JsonTypeHandlers more flexible.  (probably mostly needed for compatibility with earlier Java 6 and/or 7 which don't have org.threeten.bp.classes and we're not supporting those initially.)

 * from [integration checklist][]
   * Parallelizing downloads of large files. (how should we handle